-The first stop for Jesus after his arrest was to Annas, the father-in-law of Caiaphus, the high priest.
-In his gospel (14:18), John gives us a wonderful aside, and tells us "Caiaphus was the one who had advised the Jews that it was better to have one person die for the people".
+The first stop for Jesus after his arrest was to Annas, the father-in-law of Caiaphas, the high priest.
+In his gospel (14:18), John gives us a wonderful aside, telling us, "Caiaphas was the one who had advised the Jews that it was better to have one person die for the people".

-As we look back, we can appreciate that as a wonderful truth; but as we discussed at bible study a couple of weeks ago, that's probably not what Caiaphus had in mind."
+While we can appreciate that as a wonderful truth today, it's probably not what Caiaphas had in mind when he said it.

-After going before Annas, and after going before Caiaphus, John's gospel tells us that Jesus ended up before Pilate.
+After going before Annas, and after going before Caiaphas, John's gospel tells us that Jesus ended up before Pilate.
 He was handed over by his own people - the Jews - to the Romans.
-And Pilate is confused - he's been handed this prisoner, but it's not clear what Jesus had done.
+And Pilate was confused - he'd been handed this prisoner, but it wasn't clear what Jesus had done.
 And we have a strange interview between Pilate and Jesus.
 Pilate who was effectively all powerful, and Jesus who was powerless.